A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Affine derived logarithmic geometry

 \subsection{Logarithmic morphisms}

 We begin with the following basic definition. \begin{definition} We denote by $\sCMon$ the category of simplicial commutative monoids.
 By elementary model category techniques (see e.g.\ \cite[Proposition 2.1]{SSV16}), this admits a proper simplicial combinatorial model structure in which a map is a fibration or a weak equivalence precisely when the underlying map of simplicial sets is so in the (standard) Kan--Quillen model structure.
 This is referred to as the \emph{standard} model structure on $\sCMon$.
-We write ${\rm dMon}$ for the associated $\infty$-category of simplicial commutative monoids, which we shall refer to as the $\infty$-category of \emph{derived monoids}.
-We let $\oplus$ denote the coproduct in ${\rm dMon}$. \end{definition}
+We write ${\rm Ani(CMon)}$ for the associated $\infty$-category of simplicial commutative monoids, which we shall refer to as the $\infty$-category of \emph{animated (commutative) monoids}.
+We remark that ${\rm Ani(CMon)}$ is presentable and in particular cocomplete \cite[Proposition A.3.7.6]{HA}.
+We let $\oplus$ denote the coproduct in ${\rm Ani(CMon)}$. \end{definition}

 We now proceed to define and study derived analogues of logarithmic morphisms.
 See \cite[Chapter I.4.1]{Ogu18} for the context of discrete commutative monoids.